telerik/maui-docs/controls/border/border-overview.md

 previous_url: /controls/border/border-key-features
 ---

-# Telerik Border for .NET MAUI Overview
+# Overview

-The **Telerik UI for .NET MAUI Border** enables you to control the look and feel of the border that wraps around your MAUI views.
+**Telerik UI for .NET MAUI Border** enables you to control the look and feel of the border that wraps around your MAUI views.

 It provides various border thickness types and corner-side radiuses, which can be used for surrounding labels, images, and other elements.